Creating Operators

 in1.binary_frontier(&in2, Pipeline, Pipeline, "concat_buffer", |capability, info| {

-let mut notificator = FrontierNotificator::new();
+let mut notificator = FrontierNotificator::default();

 let mut stash = HashMap::new();